nschlia/ffmpegfs/INSTALL.md

 ### Prerequisites

-FFmpegfs uses the FFmpeg lib for decoding and encoding.
-It requires the following libraries:
+For encoding and decoding, FFmpegfs utilises the FFmpeg multi media framework.
+The following libraries are necessary:

 * gcc and g++ compilers
 * fuse (>= 2.6.0)